 “I have greatly enjoyed each rank I have held as my career has progressed and I truly see being in the role of fire marshal as that next step.
 Being able to work with the municipal fire departments and stakeholders to shape the fire service with things like legislation, education and best practices is very exciting for me.”

-He said the fire marshal’s office and office of very fortunate to have incredibly intelligent and hardworking people working within the teams.
+He said the fire marshal’s office and office of emergency management are very fortunate to have incredibly intelligent and hardworking people working within the teams.

 “I am excited to lead and work with these women and men to enhance fire safety throughout Ontario.”